 “The ICURe funding enabled me to undertake an intense period of market validation.
 I spoke to over 100 industrial contacts, that I hadn’t previously known, a significant proportion of whom were very positive about our solutions.”

 “Up until that point I had been a junior researcher, inventing and developing Polarfins® in the university lab.
 ICURe was a big enabler in helping me to take the invention beyond the four walls of the university and to start building a business to commercialise the proposition.
 It also allowed me to gain a better understanding of how my invention could be developed to satisfy unmet needs in the market.”

-“In 2017, we’ve secured two significant private investment rounds.
-We will be using the funds to prove the additives work and to scale-up production to an industrial pilot level.
-In collaboration with the Universities of Loughborough and Warwick, we have also won a second Innovate UK Grant under the Materials and Manufacturing initiative.
-The aim of this project is to develop a new product variant and production process that will improve the performance of crop protection coverings.
-We have named this project Polarfin® Green for obvious reasons”.
+“In 2017, we secured two significant private investment rounds.
+We used the funds to scale-up production to an industrial pilot level and to start determining where the additives work most effectively in lab and customer trials.
+In collaboration with the Universities of Loughborough and Warwick, we also won a second Innovate UK Grant under the Materials and Manufacturing initiative.
+The aim of this project was to develop a new product variant and production process that will improve the performance of crop protection coverings.
+We named this project Polarfin® Green for obvious reasons”.